Racism: Popular usage

 According to dictionary definitions, racism is prejudice and discrimination based on race.

 Racism can also be said to describe a condition in society in which a dominant racial group benefits from the oppression of others, whether that group wants such benefits or not.
 Foucauldian scholar Ladelle McWhorter, in her 2009 book, Racism and Sexual Oppression in Anglo-America: A Genealogy, posits modern racism similarly, focusing on the notion of a dominant group, usually whites, vying for racial purity and progress, rather than an overt or obvious ideology focused on the oppression of nonwhites.

 In popular usage, as in some academic usage, little distinction is made between "racism" and "ethnocentrism".
 Often, the two are listed together as "racial and ethnic" in describing some action or outcome that is associated with prejudice within a majority or dominant group in society.
 Furthermore, the meaning of the term racism is often conflated with the terms prejudice, bigotry, and discrimination.
 Racism is a complex concept that can involve each of those; but it cannot be equated with, nor is it synonymous, with these other terms.

-Some academics use a new stipulative definition of racism, seeing racism not only in terms of individual prejudice, but also seeing it in terms of a power structure that protects the interests of the dominant culture and actively discriminates against ethnic minorities.
-From this newly defined perspective, racism means "Prejudice plus power".
+Some use the prejudice plus power approach to racism, seeing racism not in terms of individual discrimination, but in terms of power.
+This approach denies that minority groups are capable of racism, such as interminority racism.